isomorphic-software/smartclient-docs/classes/GridRenderer.md

 ## Attr: GridRenderer.cellHeight

 ### Description
-The default height of each cell in pixels.
+The default height of each row in pixels.

 ### Groups